 Hong Kong shopping malls are some of the biggest and most impressive in the world.
 In a city that is shopping mad Hong Kong's shopping malls feed the populations insatiable desire for a deal.
-Our guide to Hong Kong's shopping malls has all the essential information you need and a review of each Hong Kong mall.
+This guide to Hong Kong's shopping malls has all the essential information you need and a review of each Hong Kong mall.

 01 of 06